Discordances in cosmology and the violation of slow-roll inflationary dynamics

 $N_*$ is chosen as the \textit{e-fold} at which the pivot scale ($0.05~Mpc^{- 1}$) crosses the Hubble radius.
 In this parametrization, we obtain the spectral tilt to be $n_s \simeq 1-2\epsilon_1-\epsilon_2$ and the tensor to scalar ratio to be $r\simeq 16\epsilon_1$.
 This correspondence allows uncertainties on $n_s$ and $r$ similar to those obtained by sampling directly on physical parameters (see \cite{Finelli:2009bs,Planck:2013jfk} for an analogous result also by taking into account the running ).
 In this slow roll regime, we introduce an intermediate fast roll phase.
 The fast roll phase proposed here is modelled by sinusoidal oscillations that are damped by an envelope.
 Thus, the evolution of the Hubble slow roll parameter in the full model is given as,

 where the term in the parenthesis denotes the fractional change in the slow roll dynamics.
 The oscillation amplitude parameter is denoted by $\alpha$.
 The decaying oscillations peak at $N=N_0$ with a frequency $\omega$.
 The decay parameter is denoted as $\beta$.
-This framework provides a combination of resonant and sharp features in the primordial spectrum and is appropriate for the reconstruction of features from the data (similar to~\cite{Antony:2021a}).
+With $\beta\to0$, this evolution generates resonant features~\cite{Chen:Osc000,Flauger:Osc1,Chen:2010folded,Aich:Osc3} in the primordial power spectrum, while for $\omega\to0$ case is similar to having a step in the inflationary potential~\cite{Adams:2001Step,Hazra:2010Step,Hazra:2014WWI,Chluba:2015Step,Ballardini:2016hpi,Hazra:2017WWI,Hazra:2021WWI} which produces sharp features.
+In this general form, this flow function generates an envelope of $\sin+\sin\log+\sin$ oscillations where at $N\to N_0$, the $\sin\log$ part is dominant (similar to~\cite{Antony:2021a}).